sseiber/lva-gateway/docs/Tutorials/Build and register the Lva Gateway Module.md

-# BUild the Lva Gateway Modules
+# Build the Lva Gateway Modules

 ## Clone the repo